tangentecode/obsidian-notes/computer-science/docs/javascript/functions.md

-- To initialize a function use the `function` keyword:
+- To initialize a function use the `function` keyword
+- Then specify a function name ()